How many eyes does a bee have? This question may have been included in your list of bee-related questions.

 Three Simple (Or Occelli) Eyes

 These detect light, but not shapes, and therefore help bees to detect whether they are being approached by predators from above.
-They form a triangle on the head of a bee.

 Two Compound Eyes

-The large eyes on both sides of a bee’s head are also known as compound eyes.
+The large eyes on both sides of a bee’s head are known as the compound eyes.
 Each of them is made up of a lot of tiny cells (called ommatidia) that piece together an image of what the bee can actually see.

 This video does a great job of explaining the remarkable structure of those compound eyes of honeybees: